thacuber2a03/toast/README.md

 A small testing framework with no dependencies written in the [Umka](https://github.com/vtereshkov/umka-lang) programming language.

-- Pretty simple; less than 300 sloc, easy to read and modify/extend
+- Pretty simple; roughly less than 300 sloc (without comments), easy to read and modify/extend
 - Carries timing information and keeps track of test results
 - Can print testing information in a slick and straightforward format, or a verbose but in-depth one
 <!-- might erase this line -->